 In a Scrum team we rely on face-to-face communication more than written stuff anyway, so believe me, the really important stuff will reach you anyway without you automatically checking your email every minute.
 And get used to the fact that if you want someone something, then you need to walk over to them and speak to them face to face instead of writing an email.

 Yes, we can always ask everyone to talk quietly and step into a meeting room for those longer discussions.
-But also consider: how much are you crippling freedom of communication (and cooperation) by not buying those sound absorbing dividers?
-It is a low cost for ensuring optimal work environment!
+But also consider: how much are you crippling freedom of communication (and cooperation) by not buying those sound-absorbing dividers?
+It is a low cost for ensuring an optimal work environment!
 While on the subject: seriously consider installing roof- and wall-mounted sound absorbents too.

 Unnecessary manual work

 Stop and reflect: are there any tasks/actions that you perform often which could be partially or completely automated?
 Even if the effort of automating it is somewhat large (maybe several days or even weeks of work to build automation or refine tools), it might be worth it in the end.
 Is it only you that have to do this manual task every time?
 Maybe it is every developer.
 5 minutes a day, for every developer in a 25 person organization, equals 45 man-hours every month.

 Consider automating many of those manual tasks, and optimize the efficiency of those that you can’t completely automate.
 If you think about it I’m sure you can come up with a bunch of things.
 Have a workshop.
 List stuff and prioritize.
 I’m sure your Scrum Product Owner will listen if you run the numbers.
 If you have tips on tasks that can be automated, please feel free and add them as comments to this blog post!